yunabe/codelab/ansible/devenv/README.md

 # Usage
 - Build and start devenv VM
   - `vagrant up`
+  - It takes about 1 hour for the initial provision.
 - Discard the VM
   - `vagrant destroy`
 - Run ansible